ewen-lbh/abstract-wallpapers-per-color-scheme/README.md

 # Abstract wallpapers per colorscheme

-A collection of abstract wallpapers (for dual monitors) that can be applied used with any VS Code theme to generate a nice-looking wallpaper that matches your IDE's theme perfectly.
+A collection of abstract SVG wallpapers whose colors can be set to any [_(py)wal_](https://github.com/dylanaraps/pywal) theme.

+VS Code themes can be used through a [vscode to pywal converter](https://github.com/ewen-lbh/vscode-theme-converter)

 ## Examples